15 Physical Therapy Shoulder Exercises with Resistance Bands

 Well, I’m not as young as I was but my plan is to stay active for many decades to come.
 I’m of the school that believes the body should age like good wine.
 The secret is to train every day.
 But train in the right way.

 So I do a lot of exercises now which will keep me doing what I enjoy doing when I’m well into my 80s.
 I do yoga to stay flexible, I work a lot on my core stability.
-And, I use resistance bands for physical therapy exercises – especially for my shoulders.
+And I use physio resistance bands to strengthen my shoulders and other easy-to-injure joints.

-Physical therapy resistance bands are perfect for shoulder strengthening exercises because they can apply resistance from any angle (unlike free weights, which depend on gravity).
+Physical therapy resistance bands are perfect for joint strengthening exercises because they can apply resistance from any angle (unlike free weights, which depend on gravity).
 This is important because you need to add many different degrees of rotation to the rehab exercises, and you can’t do this with weights.

-Using resistance bands for shoulder physical therapy exercises has an extra advantage.
+Using resistance bands for physical therapy exercises has an extra advantage.
 The resistance level of elastics increases as they are stretched.
 This ascending resistance is beneficial for injury recovery and prevention because it means the joint will receive the highest resistance when it is in its strongest position.

 #1 Outward Shoulder Rotator